 When the Enterprise attempts to penetrate a space barrier, it is damaged and creates a potentially worse problem.
-Two crew members, including Kirk's best friend, gain psionic powers that are growing at a geometric rate.
-That leaves Captain Kirk with the difficult choice of either marooning them or killing before they get so powerful that they lose their humanity and become truly dangerous.
+Two crew members, including Kirk's best friend, gain psionic powers that are growing at exponentially.
+This leaves Captain Kirk with the difficult choice; either marooning them or killing before they get so powerful they lose their humanity and become truly dangerous.
 Written by

 Kenneth Chisholm <firstname.lastname@example.org>

 At the very end of the episode, Scotty is in the helmsman's position for the only time in the series.
 See more »